skbio.alignment.align_score#

 -14.0

 Calculate the score of a multiple alignment of protein sequences, using the BLOSUM62 substitution matrix, with gap opening and extension penalties being 11 and 1 (the default BLASTP parameters).
-Note that terminal gaps are not penalized by default unless terminal_gaps is set to True.
+Note that terminal gaps are not penalized by default unless free_ends is set to False.

 >>> msa = TabularMSA([Protein("MKQ-PSV"),